Skip to main content

 Word Notes

-- 奧 — "sanctuary": The southwest corner of a room — the place where a person rests and finds shelter.
+• 奧 — "sanctuary": The southwest corner of a room — the place where a person rests and finds shelter.

-- 置 — "to establish": To set up, to install in office.
+• 置 — "to establish": To set up, to install in office.

-- 拱 — "held in both hands": The hands joined together.
+• 拱 — "held in both hands": The hands joined together.
 A jade disc so large it must be held with both hands.

-- 駟 — "a team of four horses": Four horses pulling a single chariot.
+• 駟 — "a team of four horses": Four horses pulling a single chariot.

 Chapter Explanation

-Dao is the place where the myriad beings find their home and rest — the treasure that good people use to cultivate themselves and order the world, and the thing that even those who are not good rely upon to protect themselves.
-How can people who are not good borrow its protection?
+Dao is the place where the myriad beings find their home and rest — the treasure that good people use to cultivate themselves and bring order to the world, and the thing that even those who are not good rely upon to protect themselves.
+How can those who are not good borrow its protection?
 There is a saying that puts it well: when one's speech accords with Dao, one can win others over; when one's conduct accords with Dao, one can rise above others.
 When a person is not good, if they can reform and start anew, why should anyone cast them aside?
-Therefore, when one uses Dao to install the Son of Heaven and establish the Three Dukes, only those who possess Dao can fill these positions, and only then will people submit.
-For this reason, even if one presents a great jade disc held in both hands, followed by a team of four horses — these do not compare to sitting and advancing in Dao.
+Therefore, when one uses Dao to enthrone the Son of Heaven and establish the Three Dukes, only those who possess Dao can fill these positions, and only then will people submit.
+For this reason, even if one presents a great jade disc held in both hands, borne ahead of a team of four horses — these do not compare to sitting still and advancing in Dao.
 Why did the ancients prize Dao so?
 Is it not because whatever one seeks through it can be obtained, and whatever transgressions one has committed can be pardoned?
 This is why it is the most precious thing under Heaven.

 Discourse